 Dr. Kea is an Assistant Professor of Emergency Medicine at OHSU.
 She received her M.D. at Stanford University, and completed her residency training in Emergency Medicine at the University of California, San Francisco-San Francisco General Hospital.
 She obtained a Masters in Clinical Research during a Emergency Medicine Research fellowship at OHSU.

-Dr. Kea's current research focuses on optimization of atrial fibrillation (AF) in the Emergency Department, from rate vs rhythm control, disposition, and oral anticoagulation (OAC) strategies.
+Dr. Kea's current research focuses on optimization of atrial fibrillation (AF) management strategies in the Emergency Department, from rate vs rhythm control, disposition, and oral anticoagulation (OAC) strategies.
 AF is the most common arrhythmia presenting to the ED, and is associated with significant morbidity and mortality.
 Although OACs may prevent strokes in appropriately selected AF patients, and is ideally prescribed by a primary care provider (PCP), up to two-thirds of all patients discharged from the ED do not follow up with a PCP within 30 days.
 Furthermore, current risk stratification and OAC guidelines are based on outpatient studies, and do not provide clear guidance for ED providers treating new-onset AF patients in the acute setting.
 Thus, significant variability in ED prescribing of OAC and adherence to existing clinical guidelines remains.
 This project will use national administrative data to (1) measure variability in ED prescribing of OAC in new-onset AF, (2) identify patient, provider, and hospital factors that predict compliance with existing clinical guidelines, and (3) determine how ED OAC prescribing in AF affects patient-centered clinical outcomes.
 Dr. Kea has been awarded a K08 grant from the NHLBI to continue exploring anticoagulation strategies for acute AF.
 This research will lead to prospective studies aimed at comparing the effectiveness of current ED strategies on OAC prescribing in recent-onset AF, in addition to acute treatment with rate vs rhythm control, and disposition strategies on important clinical outcomes for AF patients.

 Mentors: Ben Sun, M.D., M.P.P., Dr. John McConnell, Ph.D., Dr. Gregory Lip, M.D., Brian Olshansky, M.D., Merritt Raitt, M.D.